 Subscribe to be the first one to know about the deals

 Even though you start your campaign on social media, who says you can’t take it further on email?
 Sweet discounts always make people more prone to sign up for newsletters.
 Cyber Monday can be a great moment to collect some new leads.
-Create a social media campaign where you tell people you’ll announce your CM deals to subscribers first, and then watch your numbers go up.
+Create a social media campaign where you tell people you’ll announce your CM deals to subscribers first and then watch your numbers increase.

-Extra points: people who follow this type of deals are the ones who appreciate technology.
+Extra points: people who follow this type of deal are the ones who appreciate technology.
 Often, they’re the early adopters your business needs.
 Nurture these leads accordingly.

 Have you tried adding #tbt or #picoftheday to your posts but the only engagement you got was the awkward sound of crickets chirping?
 Don’t worry.
 We’ve all been there.

 Hashtags are still a great way to connect your social media content to a specific conversation topic.
-Since Chris Messina first came up with the idea back in 2007, the popularity of hashtags has skyrocketed.
 Whether you’re considering adding them to a simple Tweet or incorporate them in a Cyber Monday advertisement, all you need to do is use them the right way and find the best Cyber Monday hashtags for your brand.

 # Yes, they start with # but please, please don’t use spaces, punctuation or symbols between the words and still hope for the best.
 Keep the words #together and you’ll see results.